argonlaser/talk-with-linux/README.md

 # talk-with-linux
 This repository aims to explore all the functionality of linux with simple programs.
 Lets talk with the linux !
+> Talk is cheap, just show the code - Linus Torvalds

 # Install linux headers
 Since we are talking to the linux, we need to know its language.
 So, lets install their headers first.